 On August 2, 2017, then-National Security Adviser H.R.
 McMaster fired Ezra Cohen-Watnick from his position as a top intelligence official on the National Security Council (NSC).
-Cohen-Watnick was an extremely vocal supporter of President Trump, and his dismissal followed the departure of other Trump advocates from the NSC in previous weeks.
-Later that evening, at least 11 different Twitter accounts posing as Americans-but operated by Russians working for the Internet Research Agency (IRA) in St. Petersburg-tweeted (and retweeted) a message urging that Trump fire McMaster.
-Among them was the Twitter account @TEN_GOP, which claimed to be the "unofficial Twitter of Tennessee Republicans".
-This account encouraged its followers to retweet "if you think McMaster needs to go", and many of @TEN_GOP's 140,000 followers were automated "bot" accounts which then automatically retweeted the message.
-The intended result of this effort was to flood the social media platform with a perception that a groundswell of support was building for the firing of the U.S. National Security Advisor, a former U.S. Army general who was (and remains) highly respected by both Republicans and Democrats.
+Cohen-Watnick was an extremely vocal supporter of President Trump, and his dismissal followed the departure of other Trump advocates from the NSC in previous weeks.58 Later that evening, at least 11 different Twitter accounts posing as Americans but operated by Russians working for the Internet Research Agency (IRA) in St. Petersburg-tweeted (and retweeted) a message urging that Trump fire McMaster.
+Among them was the Twitter account @TEN_GOP, which claimed to be the "unofficial Twitter of Tennessee Republicans."
+This account encouraged its followers to retweet "if you think McMaster needs to go," and many of @TEN_GOP's 140,000 followers were automated "bot" accounts that then automatically retweeted the message.
+The intended result of this effort was to flood the social media platform with a perception that a groundswell of support was building for the firing of the U.S. National Security Advisor, a former U.S. army general who was (and remains) highly respected by both Republicans and Democrats.

-In August 2018, Microsoft disabled six phony websites targeting conservative think tanks and U.S. Senate staff.59 The sites were apparently designed for a spearphishing campaign.
+In August 2018, Microsoft disabled six phony websites targeting conservative think tanks and U.S. Senate staff.59 The sites were apparently designed for a spear-phishing campaign.
 Another Russian digital influence campaign-dubbed "Operation Secondary Infektion"-used fabricated or altered documents to try to spread false narratives across at least 30 online platforms.
-According to a report by the Atlantic Council's Digital Forensic Research Lab, and a team of analysts at Facebook who uncovered the operation in June 2019, the network of social media accounts involved "originated in Russia."
-Similarly, in October 2019 documents from the British government were posted online in an apparent effort to either undermine the ruling Conservative party or to sow confusion.
-According to Ben Nimmo, head of investigations at the social media analytics firm Graphika, this was "either a Russian operation or someone trying hard to look like it."
+According to a report by the Atlantic Council's Digital Forensic Research Lab, and a team of analysts at Facebook who uncovered the operation in June 2019, the network of social media accounts involved "originated in Russia."60 Similarly, in October 2019 documents from the British government were posted online in an apparent effort to either undermine the ruling Conservative party or sow confusion.
+According to Ben Nimmo, head of investigations at the social media analytics firm Graphika, this was "either a Russian operation or someone trying hard to look like it."61

-As detailed in the investigation report by former FBI Director Robert S. Mueller III, online Russian operatives were increasingly active during the 2016 U.S. presidential election, 62 and they have continued to try and influence political issues and debates in America since then.
-According to a Republican-led Senate Intelligence Committee report released in October 2019, "Russia's targeting of the 2016 U.S. presidential election was part of a broader, sophisticated and ongoing information warfare campaign" using Facebook, Instagram, YouTube, Twitter, Google and other major Internet platforms.
-The report called upon the White House, various government agencies and the private sector to ramp up efforts to counter this threat in the future.
+As detailed in the investigation report by former FBI Director Robert S. Mueller III, online Russian operatives were increasingly active during the 2016 U.S. presidential election,62 and they have continued to try and influence political issues and debates in America since then.
+According to a Republican-led Senate Intelligence Committee report released in October 2019, "Russia's targeting of the 2016 U.S. presidential election was part of a broader, sophisticated and ongoing information warfare campaign" using

+Facebook, Instagram, YouTube, Twitter, Google, and other major Internet platforms.
+The report called upon the White House, various government agencies, and the private sector to ramp up efforts to counter this threat in the future.
 One member of the Committee warned that "Russia is waging an information warfare campaign against the U.S. that didn't start and didn't end with the 2016 election."
-Another provided a warning: "With the 2020 elections on the horizon, there's no doubt that bad actors will continue to try to weapons the scale and reach of social media platforms to erode public confidence and foster chaos."
-63
+Another provided a warning: "With the 2020 elections on the horizon, there's no doubt that bad actors will continue to try to weapons the scale and reach of social media platforms to erode public confidence and foster chaos."63 And in addition to their efforts to influence public perceptions about democratic elections, Russia's information operations also seek to undermine faith and confidence in the independence and legitimacy of other democratic institutions, including courts and the criminal justice system.
+And by some measures they have succeeded-those who violently attacked the U.S. Capitol Building on January 6, 2021, clearly rejected the legitimacy of over 60 court decisions that upheld electoral results that they did not like.